V-Sekai/manuals/features/build_games.md

   * ISO/IEC 12113
   * Adoption in Unity, Unreal Engine and other software.

+## Virtual Reality

-V-Sekai runs on OpenXR and vulkan.
+V-Sekai runs on OpenXR and Vulkan.

+## Common tools for Godot users include:

+A file loader that can open any file type it finds, including 2D and 3D assets (including scenes, scripts, meshes & textures) which can all be edited directly within the editor.

 ## Script games